ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part5_tools_for_LLM_apps.md

 For those looking to optimize the interaction with LLMs, No Code / Low Code prompt engineering tools are invaluable.
 They allow developers and prompt engineers to experiment with different prompts and compare outputs across various models without deep coding requirements.
 Some examples of such tools include [Humanloop](https://humanloop.com/), [PromptLayer](https://promptlayer.com/) etc.

 Once deployed, it's important to continually monitor an LLM application's performance in the real world.
 Performance monitoring tools offer insights into how well the model is performing against key metrics, identify potential degradation over time, and highlight areas for improvement.
 These tools can alert developers to issues that may affect user experience or operational costs, enabling timely adjustments to maintain or enhance the application's effectiveness.
 Some performance monitoring tools include [Honeyhive](https://www.honeyhive.ai/) and [Scale AI](https://scale.com/).

-The infographic below provides a summary of the tools available for each component of the LLM application process.

 ## Read/Watch These Resources (Optional)